pousse-cafe/pousse-cafe.github.io/documentation.md

 ## Custom Message Listeners

-In some circumstances, for instance when you want to react to a Domain Event in a non-domain service (e.g. a Spring Bean), you may define custom message listeners.
+In some circumstances, for instance when you want to react to a Domain Event in a component that is not managed by Pousse-Café's Runtime (e.g. a Spring Bean), you may define custom message listeners.
 Custom message listeners are defined in the same way as Factory, Repository and Domain Process listeners (i.e. using the `@MessageListener` annotation).
 The only difference is that you have to register them explicitly.